What exactly are the SDGs? Here’s an explanation

 How do they provide a benchmark for the financial sector?

-It is estimated that by 2030, USD 176 trillion 1 will be needed to achieve the SDGs.
+If the SDGs are to be achieved by 2030, more than US $30 trillion of new investment is necessary over the next eight years¹.
 This amount can only be achieved if we see concerted action toward building a new, fairer, and greener economy.